wesmc7777/Azure-IoT-C-SDK-Reference/iothub-message-h/iothubmessage-issecuritymessage.md

 # IoTHubMessage_IsSecurityMessage()

-returns if this message is a IoTHub security message or not
+returns if this message is a IoT Hub security message or not

 ## Syntax